For Pre 2011 stories go to the Compecon Newsletter Archive.

 The paper rejects suggestions that easing competition policy would assist recovery from the pandemic induced recession.
 The paper argues that Government support for business is essential to promote recovery but what is needed is an EU wide programme of State Aid.
 An EU level response is required to avoid serious distortions that would arise if States acted individually because some Member States could provide much higher levels of aid than others.
 The paper also argues against a move to protectionism.

-Scottish Journal of Political Economy – June – Paper Analyses Impact of Bonus Points on Team Strategy.
+Scottish Journal of Political Economy – June – Impact of Bonus Points on Rugby Team Strategies.

 A paper by Compecon Director Patrick Massey, Dr Robbie Butler of UCC and Dr Liam Lenten of La Trobe University in Melbourne looking at the impact of bonus points in Rugby Union has been published in the Scottish Journal of Political Economy.

 The paper explores the effect of bonus incentive mechanisms with a focus on how such a scheme influences aggregate production levels of teams of workers, specifically.
 It uses data from a highly competitive setting in professional sport, which involves a unique tournament design rule in an elite European rugby competition.
 The modelling results demonstrate qualified evidence that introducing bonuses to encourage teams to score via the most‐difficult, highest‐reward mode, incentivises teams to increase effort to earn the bonus, and without reducing production after the bonus is achieved.

 Bonus Incentives and Team Effort Levels: Evidence from the ‘Field’.

 Click here to access a copy of the paper.

 Brussels 16th June – EU Commission Announces Apple Investigations.